gilly3/lazy-json-viewer/readme.md

 * `.property` - This is a child element of `.content` that contains information about a single Object property or Array element.
 * `.property-name` - This is a child element of `.property` that contains the property name or array index.
 It is followed by a `.*-value` sibling element (see above).
 * `.json-expander` - This class is added to `.property-name` elements for expandable properties (non-empty objects and arrays, and multiline strings).
 It adds a clickable indicator (via `::before`) to expand and collapse the property value.
+* `.expand-all` - This is a child element of `.json-expander` that is present when the property's expanded contains expandable properties.
+It displays clickable "expand all" text (via `::before`) that is visible on hover.
+Clicking will expand all descendent values, recursively.
+To disable expand-all functionality, you may hide this element in your CSS.
 * `.collapsed` - This class is added to `.property` elements to hide the `.value-summary` and show the `.content`.
 * `.multiline` - This class is added to `.string-value` elements when the value contains a line break.
 * `.contains-quote` - This class is added to `.string-value` elements when the value contains a double quote character (and does not contain a backtick character).